-- Protect yourself from too much sunlight while taking hydrochlorothiazide (it may increase your risk of skin cancer).
-Always cover up and apply a thick layer of broad spectrum sunscreen (at least SPF30) when outside.
-Do not use sunbeds. - You will need regular blood tests while taking irbesartan and hydrochlorothiazide to check if it is causing problems with your kidneys or the amount of potassium in your blood.
+- Protect yourself from too much sunlight while being treated with metolazone.
+Always cover up and apply a thick layer of broad spectrum sunscreen (at least SPF 30) when outside.
+Do not use sunbeds. - You may need blood tests while taking metolazone to check the amount of potassium and sodium in your blood, and to see how well your kidneys are working. - Metolazone is not registered for use in New Zealand.
+Discuss with your doctor.